Could Dark Energy be a Manifestation of Gravity?

-Now, let us go further to assume that the Big Bang was perhaps due to this inertial force `stretching' the cosmic matter apart as spacetime expands (like splitting the nucleus of an atom) with a cosmic cataclysmic quantum-gravitational, $E_{\rm U}=M_{\rm U} c^2$, type explosion that caused infinitely dense matter to expand relativistically outward due to a force with a strength similar to that of the singularity that gives rise to the event horizon of a black hole [which draws matter inward, even light, due to warped spacetime according to Einstein], where $M_{\rm U}$ is the total mass of the Universe at $t=0$, and $E_{\rm U}$ is the total energy of the Universe.
-It seems that this inertial force wants to `flatten' spacetime wherein world lines will have straight instead of curved geodesics.
-This inertial force field appears to play an intrinsic part in the process from whence our Universe is expanded.
-Perhaps its origin was the initial force, as mentioned above, needed to release the infinitely large potential energy trapped in pre-existing Big Bang conditions in which, at least, the physical forces of nature were unified.
+Now, let us go further to assume that the Big Bang was perhaps due to this inertial force ``stretching'' the cosmic matter apart as spacetime expands (like splitting the nucleus of an atom) with a cosmic cataclysmic quantum-gravitational, $E_{\rm U}=M_{\rm U} c^2$, type explosion that caused infinitely dense matter to expand relativistically outward due to a force with a strength similar to that of the quantum-gravitational singularity that gives rise to the event horizon of a black hole, where $M_{\rm U}$ is the total mass of the Universe at $t=0$, and $E_{\rm U}$ is the total energy of the Universe.
+It seems that this inertial force wants to ``flatten'' spacetime wherein world lines will have straight instead of curved geodesics.
+This inertial force appears to play an intrinsic part in the process from whence our Universe is expanded.
+Perhaps its origin was the initial force, as mentioned above, needed to release the infinitely large binding energy trapped in pre-existing Big Bang conditions in which, at least, the physical forces of nature were unified.